-The E. W. Scripps School of Journalism admits only the best academically and professionally qualified freshmen who normally rank in the top 15 percent of their high school class and meet minimum standardized test score requirements.
-Students with a lower class ranking will be considered if they have outstanding SAT or ACT scores.
-Students demonstrating notable talent or experience and members of historically underrepresented groups will be given special consideration.
+The E. W. Scripps School of Journalism admits only the best academically and professionally qualified freshmen who rank in the top 15 percent of their high school class and meet minimum standardized test score requirements (25 ACT / 1140 SAT).
+Students demonstrating notable talent or experience and members of disproportionately represented groups will be given special consideration.
+The school has an early admission deadline of December 15.